RayAndrade/TheRayCode/Java/ChainOfResponsibility/README.md

 # TheRayCode
 In this example I want to create a system that authorizes a user as administrator or basic user.
 First we should create some packages to hold our code.
-The packages I create are called **middleware** and **server**.
+The packages I want to create are called **middleware** and **server**.
 These packages will be areas where we will add our java code files.
 Now let's create some *class* files.

 The first class file I want to create will be an abstract class  file we call: **Middleware**.
 Inside of the class we add the following code java class: